Changes to Protocol

 Arrival for Appointments /Waiting

 We kindly request that you do no arrive at the clinic door more than 5 minutes before your appointment.
 If you have driven then we ask that you remain in your car.
 Please do not wait close to the clinic door to avoid contact with other patients as they leave.
-At present the waiting area has been closed off although we are working on a suitable solution to minimise risk of transmission whilst providing a waiting room.
+We do not have a waiting area and therefore admission will only be at your time of appointment.